Lacerations (Cuts) Without Stitches in Children

 A laceration is cut, tear or opening in the skin caused by an injury.
 These cuts may

 be small, and need only minor treatment at home.
-Or, may be large enough to need emergency
+Or, they may be large enough to need

 How do I know if my child's cut needs stitches?

-Cuts that do not involve fat or muscle tissue (superficial), are not bleeding heavily,
+Cuts that don't involve fat or muscle tissue (superficial), are not bleeding heavily,

-First-aid for cuts that do not need stitches include:
+First-aid for cuts that don't need stitches include:

 Calm your child and let him or her know you can help.